 There are many home remedies for issues like engorgement.
 Think cabbage leaves, potato poultices, and more.
 While we don’t dismiss home remedies, we always want to ground our recommendations in evidence.
 If you want to know the science behind our approach, just ask!

 Leaking breasts is another common breastfeeding issue.
 But remember—it’s completely normal.
 As your milk supply gets established during the early weeks of nursing, you may find yourself leaking when you hear your baby cry, think about your baby, or go too long without nursing.
 Your breasts also might leak right before it’s time to feed your baby.
 This is quite normal.
 It’s your body letting you know it’s time to nurse.
 If you’re looking to avoid leaking, get baby skin-to-skin and feed as soon as you feel your breasts getting full.
-Feeding when you’re full can help prevent clogs, mastitis, and low supply.
 (It’s OK to wake up your baby to breastfeed if you’re uncomfortable.)

 How To Prevent Leaking